Reno Scum

 Reno Scum are an American professional wrestling tag team consisting of Adam Thornstowe and Luster the Legend.
-They are known for their work on the independent circuit and are best friends in real life, they are, however best known for their time in Impact Wrestling.
-They've formerly worked for Ring of Honor (ROH) and the original Global Force Wrestling also.
+They are known for their work on the independent circuit and are best friends in real life.
+Best known for their time in Impact Wrestling, they've also formerly worked for Ring of Honor (ROH) and the original Global Force Wrestling.
 Though best known as a tag team, Reno Scum has also been a stable, which included, in addition to Luster and Thornstowe, Christina Von Eerie, Paul Isadora and Shane Dynasty.
 Scum has been said to stand for Socially Corrupt Underground Militia.

 Professional wrestling career

 Global Force Wrestling (2015–2017)

 On July 24, 2015, Reno Scum made their debut for Jeff Jarrett's promotion Global Force Wrestling (GFW) where they participated in a tournament to crown the inaugural GFW Tag Team Champions, defeating Los Luchas in the quarterfinals.
 On October 23, 2015, Reno Scum defeated Tease 'N Sleaze (Jacob Austin Young and Joey Ryan) in the semifinals and in the same night they advanced to the finals losing to The Bollywood Boyz for the GFW Tag Team Championship.